raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 KeyPackages, required by group members to add new group members) of the DS' clients.

 Group members and external senders can send send proposals to the group.
-Valid proposals include any proposals in {{!RFC9420}}:
+The MIMI DS protocol supports any MLS proposal supported by the specific group in question.
+The proposals specified in {{!RFC9420}} provide the baseline
+operations:

 * Add proposals (to add new group members)
 * Remove proposals (to remove existing group members)